writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 We will announce ticket prices soon, so that you can start planning your budget.
-As with the previous years, we have tiered pricing to make it fair for everyone, and will likely price in-person and virtual tickets separately.
+As with the previous years, we have tiered pricing to make it fair for everyone, and will price in-person and virtual tickets separately.

 As always, we keep ticket prices low so that it is accessible to the widest range of people possible.
 However, if you can't afford these prices and still wish to attend,